Lior97/DevOps-Task/README.md

 Few steps you need to do :

-1.Use the script to build the image for the slave agent.
+1.Use the script to build the image for the slave agent , after building use "chmod +x image-build.sh" .

 2.Create an agent inside the jenkins UI by the name 'agent' and change the SECRET_KEY inside the docekr-compose.yaml file.